connorshea/vglist/API.md

 To try the OAuth Application you've created, I would recommend trying to send a GraphQL request using [Insomnia](https://insomnia.rest/).
 You can create a 'Request', set its type to GraphQL, and authenticate using OAuth 2.0.
 Then you can play with it as much as you want.

+#### OAuth Confidential Clients

+For OAuth applications you can set whether an application is "Confidential", which essentially determines whether the user needs to pass an Application Secret with the request for it to authenticate.
+Need to explain that in the API docs.

+And also maybe make it so non-confidential applications can only use the read scope.

 #### Scopes

 There are two available scopes for OAuth tokens: `read` and `write`.
 All access tokens will have the `read` scope by default.